-How do I use external Python libraries in an AWS Glue job?
+How do I use external Python libraries in my AWS Glue 1.0 or 0.9 ETL job?

-I want to use an external Python library in an AWS Glue job.
+I want to use an external Python library in my AWS Glue 1.0 or 0.9 extract, transform, and load (ETL) job.

-To use an external library in an Apache Spark ETL job:
+To use an external library in an Apache Spark ETL job, do the following:

 1. Package the library files in a .zip file (unless the library is contained in a single .py file).